 A Swiss System tournament is a round-robin-style tournament that has been modified to make it usable with a large number of competitors.
 In a Swiss System tournament, instead of each competitor playing every other competitor, each competitor plays only other competitors that have won a similar number of games.
-For more detailed information on the Swiss System, see our Swiss System page.
+The matchups can’t be calculated in advance because the matchups for every round (except the first) depend on the results of the games in the preceeding round.
+The basic idea is simple, but (especially for large competitions) the processes for scoring and pairing up competitors can be complicated.
+Tournament organizers often use a computer program to help run a Swiss System tournament.
+For more information on the Swiss System, see our Swiss System page.

 Large tournaments are often structured in three stages: swiss system, poules (or “barrage”), and finals.
 The first stage is played using the swiss system to reduce the number of competing teams to (for example) 16, and to seed those teams.
 Poules are then used to reduce the number of competing teams to 8.
 (The composition of the poules are based on the seeding of the teams.
 The first poule, for example, consists of the teams seeded 1, 9, 8, and 16.)
 The 8 teams that were qualified during the poules then go on to play in the single-elimination finals round.